-Strong family values also guide you in making decisions, parenting your child, and knowing how to protect your family from outside influences.
-And, they make you who you are, both as a family and as individuals.
+Strong family values also guide you in making decisions, parenting your child, and knowing how to protect your family from dangerous outside influences.
+Additionally, they make you who you are, both as a family and an individual family member.

 Help Guide Decisions

 The importance of family values goes a long way to helping your children know what is right and wrong.
 In other words, having strong family values can help your children live up to their ideals.
 They will more naturally make decisions they know you’ll be proud of.
 Younger family members will be better able to withstand peer pressure and make good choices.